wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/3-flow-mobile-app.md

-Of course we have an app!
-The Microsoft Flow mobile app.
+Of course we have an app -- the Microsoft Flow mobile app!
 From this app, you can access these features:

 - Activity Feed
 - Browsing